sdslabs/beast/docs/ChallConfig.md

 # Optional fields.
-tags = ["", ""] # Tags that the challenge might belong to, used to do bulk query and handling eg. binary, misc etc. hints = ["", ""] sidecar = "" # Name of the sidecar if any used by the challenge. minPoints = 0 # Minimum points given to the player for correct flag submission.
+tags = ["", ""] # Tags that the challenge might belong to, used to do bulk query and handling eg. binary, misc etc. hints = ["", ""] minPoints = 0 # Minimum points given to the player for correct flag submission.
 Beast has dynamic scoring, so a range of points is specified maxPoints = 0 # Maximum points given to the player for correct flag submission.
 Beast has dynamic scoring, so a range of points is specified assets = ["", ""] # Name of assets to be provided which are included in the ./static folder